manuelbieh/Project-kickstarter/readme.md

 First copy all files to your `windows\System32` directory.

-Afterwards you can create a new folder for your project anywhere you want.
+Then create a new folder for your project anywhere you want.
-Change to that folder, press SHIFT+RIGHTCLICK in an empty area of that folder and select "Open command window here".
+Go to that folder in your Windows Explorer, press SHIFT+RIGHTCLICK in an empty area and select *Open command window here*.
 Type `kickstart` and select what you need!

-If you decided to create sass/scss files you can start watching them by just typing `startwork` or just select "Start working" from the kickstarter options menu.
+If you decided to create sass/scss files (enabled by default) you can let sass watch the .scss files as you edit them by just typing `startwork` or just select *Start working* from the kickstarter options menu.

 ### Features ###